razoumov/publish/02-task-parallelism.md

 ~~~
 ~~~
 this is main task launching a new task this is main task after launching new task ...
-I will wait until  it is done this is new task working: 1 this is new task working: 2 this is new task working: 3
+I will wait until x is full this is new task working: 1 this is new task working: 2 this is new task working: 3